micro-manager/pycro-manager/docs/source/acq_events.rst

 The position in each axis can be either an int or a string.

 In most cases, each event will produce a single image.
-Thus, a series of images in a time-lapse acquisition might be defined as:
+Thus, a series of images in a time-lapse acquisition can be defined as:

 .. code-block:: python